JeremyAnsel/xwa_hooks/xwa_hook_tourmultiplayer/README_Hook_TourMultiplayer.txt

 ==================================================================================
-X-Wing Alliance Tour/Combat Engagements hook for Multiplayer by Justagai (v 2.1.1)
+X-Wing Alliance Tour/Combat Engagements hook for Multiplayer by Justagai (v 2.1.2)
 ==================================================================================

 ===============================
 CHANGELOG
 ===============================

+2.1.2

+- Added config option to change IFF colors to green for friendlies and red for enemies

 2.1.1